 Here at UV we have a few mantras we live by and one of them is this: everything is an opportunity for us to learn and improve our processes — both as an individual and as a company.
-Now, when we say this, most people usually interpret this to refer to purely business thing: you learn from your mistakes, right?
-Well, yes, of course — but we take it a step further and learn from everything.
+Now, when we say this, most people usually interpret this to refer to purely business things: you learn from your mistakes, right?
+Well, yes, of course — but we take it a step further and learn from all areas of life.
 Even our favorite TV shows… like Game of Thrones.

 LESSON NUMBER ONE:

-One of our favorite families, that we “love to hate,” are the Lannisters, the rich and ruling family whose informal motto — oft repeated throughout the series is —
+One of our favorite families, that we “love to hate,” are the Lannisters, the rich and ruling family whose informal motto — oft repeated throughout the series — is, “A Lannister always pays their debts”.

 (One of UV’s strengths, I’ll add, is understanding the necessary trade-offs and working with our clients to make the right choices: what kind of technical debt do you prefer?).